Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Empirical Validation: The Renault-Nissan Alliance

 \section{Empirical Validation: The Renault-Nissan Alliance}

 This section presents systematic empirical validation of the trust dynamics framework through detailed analysis of the Renault-Nissan Alliance (1999-present), one of the most significant and well-documented strategic partnerships in automotive history \cite{korine2002partnering,mikami2022opportunism}.
-Following the dual-track validation methodology established in our foundational work \cite{pant2025foundations}, which achieved 45/60 validation score on the Samsung-Sony S-LCD joint venture, we apply structured qualitative-to-quantitative translation to convert rich case documentation into model parameters, then assess whether simulated dynamics reproduce documented trust evolution patterns across 25 years of relationship history.
+Following the dual-track validation methodology established in our foundational work \cite{pant2025foundations}, which achieved 58/60 validation score (96.7\%) for logarithmic specifications on the Samsung-Sony S-LCD joint venture under strict historical alignment scoring, we apply structured qualitative-to-quantitative translation to convert rich case documentation into model parameters, then assess whether simulated dynamics reproduce documented trust evolution patterns across 25 years of relationship history.